LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ~~~
 {: .output}

-The shell now prints the number of times the string 1999 appeared in each `*.tsv file`.
+The shell now prints the number of times the string 1999 appeared in each file.
-If you look at the output from the previous command, this tends to be refer to the
+If you look at the output from the previous command, this tends to refer to the
 date field for each journal article.

-Strings need not be numbers.
+We will try another search:

 ~~~
 $ grep -c revolution *.tsv